AlexPintea/Edinburgh-Napier-University-Projects-Repository/README.md

 # Edinburgh Napier University Projects Repository

-This is a repository for storing projects I, as related to my studies.
+This is a repository for storing projects I did, as related to my studies.